 - The UPF supports the HTTP/3 Client functionality for negotiation of security keys used for encrypting media related information carried in the UDP-Option.
 The UPF shall remove the UDP-Option carrying media related information before forwarding the XRM media packets over right PDU Session towards the (R)AN and the UE.

-Editor's note: Security keys for UDP-Option can be negotiated using connect-udp upgrade token in tunnelled mode between the UPF and AS proxy.
-The details are up to SA WG3.
+NOTE 2: Protection of Media related information when using UDP Options is defined in TS 33.501 [29].